colinherbs13/colinherbs13.github.io/README.md

 # Hello!
 My Name is Colin Herbert

-I am a third-year student at the University of Arizona.
-I major in Electrical and Computer Engineering and am pursuing a minor in Computer Science.
-I am seeking a future career in Software Engineering, primarily in the back-end.
-Interests include sports (primarily baseball) and video games.
+I have graduated from the University of Arizona with a degree in Electrical and Computer Engineering with a minor in Computer Science.
+I have about 1 year of work and internship experience on a software team, and have a diverse background with multiple programming languages.

 ## Projects on this Site
 - Horror/Puzzle game made from scratch in Java